thafaker/writefreely-to-ghost/README.md

     git clone https://github.com/thafaker/writefreely-to-ghost.git

-You need Pandoc for the converstion of the Markdown in Writefreely to the HTML Ghost needs in den Import.
+You need Pandoc for the converstion of the Writefreely-Markdown to the HTML Code Ghost needs for the Import.

     brew install pandoc
 or
     apt install pandoc
 or
-    yes, you name it
+    yes, you name it…

 Than copy your writefreely file into this cloned folder and rename it to writefreely-export.json